Terminology of non-monogamy

-Terminology within polyamory looks at the evolution and meaning of the word "polyamory" itself, as well as alternative definitions and concepts which closely relate to it.
+Terminology of non-monogamy looks at the evolution and meaning of the word "polyamory" itself, as well as alternative definitions and concepts which closely relate to it.

 Overview

 Polyamory is a hybrid word: poly is Greek for "many" and amor is Latin for "love".
 The article titled "A Bouquet of Lovers" written by Morning Glory Zell-Ravenheart and first published in Green Egg Magazine (Spring 1990), is widely cited as the original source of the word.
 The article did not use the word "polyamory" but it introduced "poly-amorous".
 Jennifer L. Wesp created the Usenet newsgroup alt.polyamory in May 1992, and the Oxford English Dictionary cites the proposal to create that group as the first verified appearance of the word.
 The term polyfidelity, now considered a subset of polyamory, was coined in the 1970s by members of the Kerista commune.
 Naturally, such relationships existed long before the words for them came into use.
 Some have even stated that polyamory owes its roots to the Oneida Community in New York State, which was founded in 1848 by John Humphrey Noyes and those following him.

 The word polyamory has been applied to the practice or lifestyle of maximally inclusive romantic intimate relationships, with full knowledge and consent by all partners involved.
-The term is sometimes socially abbreviated to poly or polyam, especially as a form of self-description, and has often times included ethical non-monogamy (ENM).
+The term is sometimes socially abbreviated to poly or polyam, especially as a form of self-description, and has often included ethical non-monogamy (ENM).